ralgar/arch-grit/README.md

 ### Using the arch-grit command

-The `arch-grit` command is simple to use, and interactive in nature:
+The `arch-grit` command is simple to use:

 | Invocation          | Description                                      |
 |---------------------|--------------------------------------------------|